-Being a is all about building your brand and building your acumen and then knowing when to let go of it.
+Being a great entrepreneur is all about building your brand and building your acumen and then knowing when to let go of it.
 Letting go is, of course, really about one thing – peace of mind.
 You need to be confident that your team can do the best job possible without you there to hold their hands.
 In an investigation into the challenges faced by most modern scale-up businesses, Vistage found that 46% of leaders their greatest challenge was finding a decent work/life balance.
 If you don’t learn to let go a little, that balance will only drift further and further until it becomes truly unobtainable.

-So whilst is important because it engenders a better work ethic and better results, it’s also often a misunderstood term.
+So whilst entrepreneurship is important because it engenders a better work ethic and better results, it’s also often a misunderstood term.
 Still, without them, the world would never move forward and it would be a much less exciting place.

 One thought on “Why entrepreneurship is important and how to avoid entrepreneurial burnout”

 In the early years of any business, everything is fresh and exciting and everyone on board will have their fingers in a number of different pies.
 Great article enjoyed it, so refreshing reading it and knowing someone understands burnout.

 Comments are closed.